NBA Give 'n Go: Differences between versions

 The game was released in Japan as NBA Jikkyou Basket: Winning Dunk (ＮＢＡ実況バスケットウイニングダンク, NBA Live Basukett Ouining Udanku).
 Localization and translation from Japanese to English were performed by veteran translator of Japanese television programs Jeremy Blaustein, while working in Tokyo as one of the staff members responsible for this game.
 During the early 1990s, Blaustein also translated other Konami Super Famicom games from Japanese to English.

 Passwords are used to save regular seasons in the American version while the Japanese version uses a battery save.

 Reception

-A reviewer for Next Generation, while warning gamers not to "expect perfection" due to the "unpredictable" controls, praised the fast pace, use of real teams and players, smooth animation, and graphics "which are actually good enough, at times, to recognize real players."
+A reviewer for Next Generation, while warning gamers not to "expect perfection" due to the "unpredictable" controls, praised the fast pace, use of real teams and players, smooth animation, and graphics.
 He gave it three out of five stars.
 Contradicting Next Generation, Super Dizzy Jet of GamePro said the controls are responsive and the game suffers from a sluggish pace, with players moving around the court very slowly.
 He also criticized the graphics, citing choppy animation, graphical breakup, and difficulty determining where offscreen teammates are.
-He concluded, "Give 'N Go isn't the worst basketball game out there - it just isn't an arresting one."